 Application for Research, Lab Space, and Accommodation

-This application for lab space and accommodation assists us in allocating space and planning for the research season, and allows subsequent confirmation of what space will be available at QUBS for your research program.
+Application for lab space and accommodation assists us in planning for the research season, and allows us to allot appropriate space at Opinicon for your research program.
 To allocate accommodation space, a complete list of principal investigators, students and assistants, along with their period of residence and housing preferences will be required.
 Please indicate what degree program, if any, each person is currently enrolled in.
-Your list of personnel to come to QUBS should be realistic, since overbooking would result in researchers being unnecessarily turned away.
+Your list of personnel to come to QUBS should be realistic, so that we do not unnecessarily turn away others.
 If additional students or assistants are taken on after the application is submitted, alterations to the initial request may be possible subject to available space.
 Please note that all researchers who intend to conduct research on Station land holdings, whether using QUBS labs and housing or working out of their home institutions, must fill a Research Application.

-QUBS Director, Dr. Stephen Lougheed and QUBS Manager, Frank Phelan will review all applications.
+QUBS Director, Dr. Stephen Lougheed and QUBS Senior Manager will review all applications.
 In your research application please include a project title and short description, location(s) where your research will be conducted, and requirements for lab space for each researcher.
-Keep in mind that some projects may be deemed inappropriate for QUBS.
+Some projects may be deemed inappropriate for QUBS if they are incomatible with our mandate or university regulations.
 An outline of your expectations regarding exclusive use of particular study sites or organisms is required.
 We will attempt to minimize potential conflicts over limited study sites and/or particular organisms.

 The deadline for applications is the 1st of April each year; a preliminary space assignment will be made by 15 April, at which time you will receive an invoice for a deposit (first billing).
 A minimum deposit of 75% of estimated costs is required.
 Some investigators prefer to forward 90% or 100% of estimated costs at the first billing stage.
 Such a payment greatly simplifies subsequent billings.
 Please indicate what proportion of your estimated costs you wish to have in the first billing.
 Once this is paid, presumably by about end of April, when new NSERC money becomes available, the designated space or equipment will be guaranteed.
 The deposit will be shown as a credit toward your board and room (accommodation), bench fees, and boat rental charges.
 Once this credit is used up, you will receive monthly invoices for QUBS charges.